< Motivation for drawing ability

 Teach them about the joy of practice.
 Practice makes anything easier.
 Practice builds self-esteem.
 Practice builds confidence.

-Placing the pencil through a hole in the center of a 8 x 8 inch card hides the drawing and avoids sneaking a peek.
+Placing the pencil through a hole in the center of a 8 x 8 inch card hides the drawing and discourages sneaking a peek.
 Explain it to them by going to the object being drawn.
 Slowly move your finger along the edge of the object illustrating the deliberate careful way of drawing it.
 If you do this, there is no need to draw in front of the class or on their papers.
 Encourage air practice and invisible drawing on the paper with just a finger to build confidence.

 Every day, have them work three to five minutes doing slow focused careful observation.
 Date the drawings.
 Place them in each student's special folder or use a sketchbook where this developmental record is kept.
 Every day it's the same.
 Nobody asks, "What are we doing today?" until this "devotional" is over.

 Why contour drawing?
 Why not draw the dream from last night, or two point perspective, or some other worthy learning task?
-While drawing from observation is not the only worthwhile learning task in art, it is very worthwhile for several reasons.
+While drawing from observation is not the only worthwhile learning task in art, it is fundamental for several reasons.
 Everybody wishes they could draw better.
-Drawing develops the right brain.
-Drawing builds self-confidence.
-Finally, drawing is one thing we do know how to teach.
-It gets us weaned from dependence on copying, which I still see in many of our schools.
-If first and second graders learn observation skills, they are less apt to have a crisis of confidence in the third grade when they begin to recognize the crudeness of their own work.
+Observation drawing develops the parts of the brain that help us see better.
+Drawing ability builds self-confidence.
+Finally, drawing is one thing we as art teachers know how to teach.
+It gets students weaned from dependence on copying, which I still see in many of our schools.

 The key to all teaching is to make it easy enough when they are beginners and hard enough when they become more skilled.
 Always keep them challenged, but never frustrated.
 Hard/easy practice isn't only for athletes.
 Hard/easy practice also perfects art skills.
 The hard times challenge and the easy times reassure and perfect.